 The Provizio SEM Scanner is designed for use by clinical professionals in the clinical setting (by prescription only).
-The device may be used by clinical professionals such as nurses, nurse practitioners, healthcare assistants (with a defined escalation procedure) and/or clinical professionals specializing in wound care.
+The device may be used by clinical professionals such as nurses, nurse practitioners, healthcare assistants (with a defined escalation procedure) and/or clinical professionals specialising in wound care.